flyntwp/flynt-docs/content/guide/core/construction-plan.md

 7. **Do the same for sub components specified in - and dynamically added to - *areas*.**
    The final step for one component is doing the same construction logic for each sub component.

-## Rendering the construction plan
+## Rendering the Construction Plan

 The construction plan contains all the information needed to be rendered.
 This recursive rendering can be summarized in the following steps: